 When it comes to the lens diameter, the 10×42 binoculars have a smaller objective lens.
 This means that these binoculars weigh less, are usually smaller, and the comfort is better.
 With 12×50 binoculars, it is more difficult to observe for longer periods of time if you are not leaning against something or mounting them on a tripod, which helps you to stabilize the image.

 The 10×42 is an extremely popular configuration – second in line to 8×42.
 It is more universal, thus suitable for beginners, as well as more experienced users, whereas the 12×50 is a configuration not as suitable for beginners.

-Products mentioned in the 10×42 Vs. 12×50 Binoculars debate:
+Products mentioned in the 10×42 VS 12×50 Binoculars debate:

 Follow us on social media: